robertmartin8/PyPortfolioOpt/docs/Postprocessing.rst

-That being said, we can see that on the test dataset (for a standard ``max_sharpe`` portfolio), the allocation method may deviate rather widely from the desired weights, particuarly for companies with a high share price (e.g AMZN).
+That being said, we can see that on the test dataset (for a standard ``max_sharpe`` portfolio), the allocation method may deviate rather widely from the desired weights, particularly for companies with a high share price (e.g AMZN).

 .. code-block:: text